 - Deadwood Custom Works sticker

 See the card, above.
-It’s metal, includes the full light info, and is great.
-Unfortunately my light shipped with the wrong one (seen below), but Grant made it right by sending the proper card.
+It is metal and includes the full light info and is great.
+Unfortunately, my light shipped with the wrong one (seen below), but Grant made it right by sending the proper card.
 This sort of shows how uncommon the single version was – many more Dragon driver lights were sold.